 Eligibility & Selection Process

 -Student must be currently enrolled in an undergraduate or graduate degree program in a related field of study, or have graduated within the past two years.

 -Student must be available to work five days per week for a minimum 40 hours a week.
 Due to the nature of the work, these hours are subject to change.

 -The application selection process is competitive and we select candidates based on their academic background, CV, Essay and Interview.
-Extensions of the duration of individual internships will be considered, based on individual performance and is at the discretion of the Executive Director.
+Extensions of the duration of individual internships will be considered, based on individual performance and is at the discretion of the Director.